 The need to attend this school because of a parent's serious and continuing medical condition may also be relevant.
 The medical reasons must be verified by a doctor or consultant at the time of application if known at the time.
 Claims for priority of admission on medical grounds will not be considered if submitted after a decision on the original application has already be submitted.
-Decisions on priority of admission on medical grounds will be made by the Governing Board.
+Decisions on priority of admission on medical grounds will be made by the Trust's nominated medical advisor.